Fact-finding and research are imperative at the beginning of the process to Study Off-Campus and Abroad.

 The journey of a thousand miles begins with ...

-Advising Sessions are in Burrow Hall, Lower Level, Tuesdays at 2pm, Friday at 11am.
+Group Advising Sessions are in Burrow Hall, Lower Level twice per week.

 Step Two: Make an Appointment to meet with a Study Abroad Advisor after you have attended an Advising Session.
 Request your appointment with a Study Abroad Advisor.
 All appointments are in Burrow Hall, Lower Level.